Aoraki/Mount Cook

 One night is never enough!
 Read here for our perfect weekend in Aoraki/Mount Cook.

-What is the Best Time of Year to Visit
+Best Time to Visit Aoraki/Mount Cook

 One of the special things about Aoraki/Mount Cook is that it is a great year-round destination.
 In summer people flock here to enjoy the many trails on offer, they want to make the most of the long days so they can squeeze in as much as possible.
 In winter, the village is often transformed into a winter wonderland with the valley floor blanketed in snow.
 Visitors come to the region to enjoy a cosy alpine experience.
 Winter activities include stargazing, helicopter flights with snow landings or you can ski New Zealand’s largest glacier with Ski the Tasman.